• Skip to primary navigation

 How do you clean mussels?

-It's important to clean your mussels well to remove any grit.
 Place the mussels in a colander under running water.
-One at a time, give the outside of each mussel a good scrub with a brush or scouring pad and pull out the beard (the threads coming out of the shell) if it's got one.
+One at a time, give the outside of each mussel a good scrub (or wipe if they are clean) and pull out the beard (the threads coming out of the shell) if it's not already been removed.

 Can you use frozen mussels?